MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-app-platform.md

 Enable zone redundancy and geo-replication of registries so that runtime access to images is fast and resilient to failures.
 In case of unavailability, the instance can then fail over to replica regions and requests are automatically re-routed to another region.
 Expect transient errors in pulling images until failover is complete.

-Failures can also occur if images are deleted inadvertently, new compute nodes will not be able to pull images, but existing nodes can still use cached images.
+Failures can also occur if images are deleted inadvertently, new compute nodes won't be able to pull images, but existing nodes can still use cached images.
 The primary **strategy for disaster recovery is redeployment**.
 The artifacts in a container registry can be regenerated from pipelines.
 Container registry must be able to withstand many concurrent connections to support all of your deployments.

 It’s recommended that you use the Premium SKU to enable geo replication.
 The zone redundancy feature ensures resiliency and high availability within a specific region.
 In case of a regional outage, replicas in other regions are still available for data plane operations.
 With this SKU you can restrict access to images through private endpoints.